Parental leave: France

 In France, there is maternity leave, paternity/partner leave and parental leave.
 The maternity leave, the number of weeks a biological mother is allowed to leave work is 16 weeks in France—6 weeks before birth and 10 weeks post-birth.
 Maternity leave is 26 weeks for the third and subsequent children, and 34 weeks for twins.
 Maternity leave is mandatory, the mother must take at least part of the leave, complete renouncement of the leave is forbidden.
 Paternity/partner leave is 25 days.
 Parental leave in France (Congé Parental) refers to the system of leave that is guaranteed to both fathers and mothers in cases of either childbirth or adoption, and can be taken for up to three years.
 In France, there are differences regarding the regulation on parental leave, based on number of children, how it is shared between parents, payment, and type of job.
 Payment varies between six months and three years.

 India

-Maternity leave in India is 26 weeks (8 prenatal and 18 postnatal) and is fully paid.
+Maternity leave in India is 26 weeks (8 prenatal and 18 postnatal) and is paid at 100% rate of the employee's salary.
 India's maternity leave policy is regulated by The Code on Social Security, 2020.
 The employee must have worked in the company for at least 80 working days before availing this benefit and the woman would also be entitled to a medical bonus alongside the 100% paid leave.
 For women with already two children, the maternity leave reduces to 12 weeks.
 Only employees of state-owned enterprises and civil servants are entitled to paternity leave which is two weeks, while women civil servants are entitled to one year worth of parental leave, including the maternity leave.